benhurley/bigcigarguy/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Crafted For The Modern Cigar Buff
+      text: Taylormade Apparel For Cigar Buffs Since 2018
       color: text-dark
       type: TitleBlock
-    subtitle: Est. 2018
+    subtitle: ''
     text: >
-      For those that love blasting a smooth ‘gar on the weekends, or enjoying a cold one after a day filled with corporate wins.
+      Big Cigar Guy was made for those that love blasting a smooth ‘gar on the weekends, or enjoying a cold one after a day filled with corporate wins.
     actions:
       - type: Button
         label: Visit Our Shop